 Head coach Scott Reeves has four key players entering their fifth and final year of athletic eligibility and will rely on all of them to be key contributors.

-Michelle Bos (Surrey, BC) along with longtime teammates Emily Vilac, Kanesha Reeves and Emma Piggin (all Kamloops, BC) will all have big roles on the team.
+Michelle Bos (Surrey, BC) along with longtime teammates Emily Vilac and Kanesha Reeves (all Kamloops, BC) will all have big roles on the team.
 Piggin is a former member of Canada’s junior national team program.
 Bos, Vilac and Reeves are all USPORTS Academic All-Canadians.
 Bos led the team in scoring last year averaging 12.7 points per game.

-Other veterans expected to contribute will be fourth year guards Leilani Carney (Burnaby, BC) and Maddy Neumann (Calgary, AB).
+Other veterans expected to contribute will be fourth year guard Leilani Carney (Burnaby, BC).

 Jordon Haggarty (Saskatoon, SK) was named to the Canada West all-rookie team at guard this past season.
 She started 18 of 20 league games in her first year, averaging 7.6 points per game

-Other second year players who saw court time in their rookie campaigns and should blossom in their second year include Megan Rouault (Vernon, BC) and Makayla Hoey (Parksville, BC).
+Other second year players who saw court time in their rookie campaigns and should blossom in their second year is Megan Rouault (Vernon, BC).

 Recruiting efforts in the off season netted some skill and height.
-High school recruits coming in are: Emily Ferguson (5’7”, guard, Kamloops, BC-NorKam Secondary/Triple Threat), Brooklyn Golt (6’0”, forward, Langley, BC-Brookswood Secondary/BC United), Jenae John (6’2” post, St.Albert, AB-Paul Kane High School), and Lauren Walkley (5’6” guard, Kamloops, BC—South Kamloops, Secondary).
+High school recruits coming in are: Emily Ferguson (5’7”, guard, Kamloops, BC-NorKam Secondary/Triple Threat), Brooklyn Golt (6’0”, forward, Langley, BC-Brookswood Secondary/BC United), Jenae John (6’2” post, St.Albert, AB-Paul Kane High School), Lauren Walkley (5’6” guard, Kamloops, BC—South Kamloops, Secondary) and Emily Lizzee ( 5’9”,guard, Kamloops, BC-Westsyde Secondary).

 Reeves is assisted again this year by Chuck Ferguson (Emily’s father) and Cindy Russell.